gmile/gmile.github.io/_posts/2016-02-19-rails-state-of-mind-pt1.md

 After following the guides, I finally got my blog working.
 I learned one thing out of that: I need to pay a lot of attention when I read guides.
 If I do something wrong, I will have to go a few steps back, remove the newly generated files and start all over by running the `rails generate` once again.
 Stepping aside from guides meant death.

 I quickly realised I needed tags for my blog posts.
-But how the hell am I going to do that?.
-How do I _tell Rails that I needed tags_?
+But how the hell am I going to do that?
+How do I _tell_ Rails that I needed tags?
 To understand the implementation end-to-end, I wanted to implement tags from scratch but I didn’t know where to start.
-After googling and asking out, someone suggested I should just use this Rails plugin called acts_as_taggable.
+After googling and asking out, someone suggested I should just use this Rails plugin called [acts_as_taggable](https://github.com/mbleigh/acts-as-taggable-on).

 I clearly remember I thought: “Hmm, shouldn’t I _understand_ how tags are implemented instead of just throwing this plugin in”?
-But hey, if Rails is a framework that essentially takes care of all the stuff I don’t need to write myself (like helpers and DB interaction, for examples), maybe there’s a _bigger framework_ in a sense that I no longer need to write simple things like tags.
+But hey, if Rails is a framework that essentially takes care of all the stuff I don’t need to write myself (like `link_to` helper and alike, as well as DB interaction, for examples), maybe there’s a _bigger framework_ in a sense that I no longer need to write simple things like tags.

 I continued to jump to conclusions.
-What if everything has been _already written_, and web development boils down to just combining existing libraries so you barely have to implement anything yourself.
+What if everything has been _already written_, and web development boils down to just combining existing libraries so you barely even have to implement anything yourself.

 There was a lot of cognitive load already, so I finally settled with using the gem.
 Maybe this is how real world web development is done these days: you have a framework, you have gems/plugins, you combine them and there you go, you’ve built an app!